stared/jekyll-blog-pre-2022/_posts/2015-12-03-starcraft2-drug-abuse.markdown

 They help a mobster (an evil, but the only sane, person) to kill his boss in a duel.
 Group self-mutilation, friends killing each other while under influence - seriously, this trip goes horribly wrong!

 And the epilogue - Sarah takes a golden shot to meet god and make him pay.
-Two years latter Jim drinks to death.
+Two years later Jim drinks to death.

 ## Take home message